 As quickly as possible, we intend to provide illustrated, explanatory links from every person, place, and thing mentioned in the eighteen theme essays and the four logistical sections.
 We have begun to activate the chapters in the comprehensive Project Guide.

-This basic educational endeavor (more and more-useful web pages) again will represent the project's chief ambition for the year 2016.
-The information pyramid will be complete when all of the significant resources assembled and developed by the Colonial Albany Project since 1981 appear on this website.
+This basic educational endeavor (more and more-useful web pages) again will represent the project's chief ambition for the year 2017.
+The community pyramid will be complete when all of the significant resources assembled and developed by the Colonial Albany Project since 1981 appear on this website.
 A link to the alphabetical index appears at the bottom of each page to facilitate site navigation.
 Biographies now are indexed in more detail.

 Since 1999, "The People of Colonial Albany Live Here Website" has become an increasingly popular vehicle for finding out about the people of colonial Albany, for more general Albany history and other community-based information, and for news on the operations of the Colonial Albany Project.
 At this point, the website is our principal educational resource!
 A quick-and-handy way to find website-based material is to type the name of the person, place, or thing plus the word albany into a search engine such as Google.com.